-The Ducati 998 is the last in the 916 series of motorcycles that have won over the hearts of motorcycle fans around the world.
+The Ducati 998 is the last in the 916 series of motorcycles that had won over the hearts of motorcycle fans around the world.

 Even to this day the 916, 996 and 998 Ducati motorcycles stand out in a world that is full of mind blowingly fast sportsbikes.

 Massimo Tamburini, Chief Designer of Ducati based at the Cagiva Research Centre is credited with having built some of the most beautiful motorcycles in the world.

 A title the Ducati 916 continues to have a hold on to date.

 The Ducati 998 followed on from the 996 and in both of these succeeding models in the 916 series Tamburini’s design influence is very clear.
 Beauty and performance combined to create the ultimate sports machine.

 The whole line was more than a series of motorcycles; it was a mechanical feat of engineering and a triumph of art.

 I would strongly suggest that should one of each of the 916, 996 and 998 bikes be placed together in a room, that room should be referred to as an Art Gallery.
 Dare I say it, alongside the works of the other Italian masters, Donatello, Michaelangelo, Leonardo and Raphael?
 No, I don’t mean Ninja Turtles, although…